Shell corrects fourth quarter results, earnings unaffected

-Jan 30 Royal Dutch Shell said on Friday it had overstated its fourth quarter results by $178 million due to an error in the valuation of its fuel inventory.
+Royal Dutch Shell (RDSa.L) said on Friday it had overstated its fourth quarter results by $178 million due to an error in the valuation of its fuel inventory.

 The company said its underlying earnings, which are most closely watched by analysts and investors, were unaffected by the mistake.